Rome: a brief travel guide

 #4.
 Fontana di Trevi

 The Trevi Fountain is very famous, as well.
-We all know that this is where you drop a coin to make a wish come true”.
-The fountain is the largest baroque fountain of the city and was built from the same material as Colosseum.
-Now, there is a technique on throwing the coin: you use the right hand and throw it over the left shoulder, with your back to the water.
-Although the fountain is really rich, as large amounts of coins are thrown into it every day, it is illegal to steal from it.
+We all know that this is where you drop a coin to make a wish come true.
+The fountain is the largest Baroque fountain in the city and was built from the same material as the Colosseum.
+Now, there is a specific way to throw the coin: you use your right hand and throw it over your left shoulder, with your back to the water.
+Although the fountain is really wealthy, as large amounts of coins are thrown into it every day, it is illegal to steal from it.
 It is also unhealthy to drink from it because the water is recycled.
-If you have sufficient time, I recommend that you visit it both in daylight and at night, when it is lighted.
+If you have sufficient time, I recommend that you visit it both in daylight and at night, when it is illuminated.

 #5.
 Trastevere

 Trastevere is a bohemian neighborhood in Rome.
-If you like to party, it is essential that you walk across the Tiber river and enjoy the heady nightlife.
+If you like to party, it is essential that you walk across the Tiber River and enjoy the lively nightlife.
 Trastevere has a beautiful fountain in Piazza Santa Maria, which happens to be the oldest fountain of Rome, built in the 8th century.
-Sit on its stairs and then head to the church of Santa Maria.
+Sit on its steps and then head to the Church of Santa Maria.

 #6.
 Piazza Navona

 Piazza Navona used to be the Roman racetrack and this is where it takes its name from.
 It is larger than the Colosseum, so it was ideal for sports events.
 It is now a loved public space.
-In its center you can see the Fontana dei Quattro Fiumi, and by it, there are two more fountains, all made by Bernini.
-It also features the church of Sant’ Agnese in Agone and the Pamphili Palace.
-You can enjoy it live while having coffee or lunch.
+In its center you can see the Fontana dei Quattro Fiumi,and nearby there are two more fountains, all made by Bernini.
+It also features the Church of Sant’ Agnese in Agone and the Pamphili Palace.
+You can enjoy it while having a coffee or lunch.

 #7.
 Spanish Steps

-The 135 Spanish Steps are climbing a steep slope between the Piazza di Spagna and the Trinita dei Monti.
-They are called Spanish because in the 17th century the area was considered Spanish territory.
-The construction of the steps is very sensitive, so UNESCO, the locals, and the government take good care of it.
-Therefore, people are not allowed to drive on them (2007), not even a bicycle, sit on them (2019), or have fast-food franchises, like McDonald’s (1986).
+The 135 Spanish Steps climb a steep slope between the Piazza di Spagna and the Trinità dei Monti.
+They are called Spanish because, in the 17th century, the area was considered Spanish territory.
+The construction of the steps is very delicate, so UNESCO, the locals, and the government take good care of them.
+Therefore, people are not allowed to drive on them—not even bicycles—sit on them, or bring fast food from franchises such as McDonald’s.
 If you cannot climb them, there is a lift that takes you to the top of the steps.

 #8.
 Campo de Fiori

-Campo de Fiori used to be a field of flowers, but now it is another main piazza of Rome.
-It has a market of flowers, vegetables, and fruits in the morning and terraces full of people at night.
-It became popular because it was frequented by the most influential historical figures.
-Horse markets and public executions were held in the square, and it is also connected to the statue of Giordano Bruno, the philosopher, who was burnt at the stake for heresy.
+Campo de’ Fiori used to be a field of flowers, but now it is one of the main piazzas of Rome.
+In the morning, it hosts a market of flowers, vegetables, and fruits, and in the evening, its terraces are full of people.
+It became popular, because it was frequented by influential historical figures.
+Horse markets and public executions were held in the square, and it is also connected to the statue of Giordano Bruno, the philosopher who was burnt at the stake for heresy.

 #9.
 Victor Emmanuel II Monument

-This monumental building, inaugurated in 1911, pays respect to Victor Emmanuel II, the first king of Italy, and is located in Piazza Venezia.
-It is 70 m high and 135 m wide.
-If you visit it, you have to go to the upper terrace for the panoramic view of Rome and then get into the Museum of Risorgimento, to learn about the unification of Italy.
-It is a huge monument and although I wouldn’t call it a masterpiece, it is definitely an awe-inspiring sight.
+This monumental building, inaugurated in 1911, pays tribute to Victor Emmanuel II, the first king of Italy, and is located in Piazza Venezia.
+If you visit it, you should go to the upper terrace for a panoramic view of Rome and then enter the Museum of the Risorgimento to learn about the unification of Italy.
+It is a huge monument, and although I wouldn’t call it a masterpiece, it is definitely an awe-inspiring sight.

 Vatican state in Rome

-Vatican City is a separate independent country within the Italian capital.
+Vatican City is a separate, independent country within the Italian capital.
 It is the home of the Pope and the Catholic Church.
-The Vatican has almost 1000 citizens, which makes it the smallest country in the world in size and population.
-Its railway is just 300-m long!
-A visitor in Rome should definitely visit it in order to see the historic sites of St. Peter’s Basilica, the Sistine Chapel and the Vatican Museums, as they feature some of the most renowned paintings and sculptures in the world.
-Renaissance architecture definitely found a home in the Vatican, where Michelangelo, Bernini, Bramante, Maderno, Boticelli, Raphael and Giacomo Della Porta, created masterpieces.
-On the ceiling of the Sistine Chapel, you will find the Last Judgement by Michelangelo.
-The Vatican City is on the List of World Heritage Sites by UNESCO.
+The Vatican has almost 1,000 citizens, making it the smallest country in the world in both size and population.
+Its railway is just 300 meters long!
+A traveler in Rome should definitely visit it to see the historic sites of St. Peter’s Basilica, the Sistine Chapel, and the Vatican Museums, as they feature some of the most renowned paintings and sculptures in the world.
+Renaissance architecture truly found a home in the Vatican, where Michelangelo, Gian Lorenzo Bernini, Donato Bramante, Carlo Maderno, Sandro Botticelli, Raphael, and Giacomo della Porta created masterpieces.
+On the ceiling of the Sistine Chapel, you will find The Last Judgment by Michelangelo.
+Vatican City is listed as a UNESCO World Heritage Site.
 It has its own army that protects the Pope and its own football team.
 Someone can go to Rome with the sole purpose of visiting the Vatican.

 Vatican